 Competing interests.
-We declare that no competing interests are present.
+The authors declare that they have no conflict of interest.

-20 Acknowledgements.
-The authors thank Dr. A.I.
-Dyachenko and Dr. S.A.
-Dyachenko for the helpful discussions.
-Theoretical part of the work was performed with support from the Russian Science Foundation (Grant No. 14-22-00174).
-The study reported in sections 4.1 and 4.2 (results of numerical simulations) was funded by RFBR and Government of the Novosibirsk region according to the research project No. 17-41-543347.
-Simulations were performed at the Novosibirsk Supercomputer Center of the Novosibirsk State University.
+Acknowledgements.
+The authors thank Alexander I. Dyachenko and Sergey A. Dyachenko for the helpful discussions.
+The theoretical part of the work was performed with support from the Russian Science Foundation (grant no. 14-22-00174).
+The study reported in Sects.
+4.1 and 4.2 (results of numerical simulations) was funded by RFBR and the government of the Novosibirsk region according to research project no. 17-41-543347.
+Simulations were performed at the Novosibirsk Supercomputer Center of Novosibirsk State University.